 On the following page your will find a list of resources, materials, messaging, and policies on some campuses across the United States.
-What is appropriate and feasible for each campus will be different.
-Complete this survey to assess what your school has and as a starting point to formulate goals for your school.
+What is appropriate and feasible for each campus will differ.
+Complete this survey to assess what resources your school currently has, and as a starting point to formulate goals for your school.